pikepdf/pikepdf/docs/topics/images.rst

 .. note::

     ``.width`` and ``.height`` are the resolution of the image in pixels, not the size of the image in page coordinates.
+The size of the image in page coordinates is determined by the content stream.

 .. _extract_image: